asnota/Computer-Pointer-Controller/README.md

 ```
 -flags fd
 ```
-fd: for FaceDetectionModel
+- fd: for FaceDetectionModel
-lr: for LandmarkRegressionModel
+- lr: for LandmarkRegressionModel
-hp: for HeadPoseEstimationModel
+- hp: for HeadPoseEstimationModel
-ge: for GazeEstimationModel
+- ge: for GazeEstimationModel

 ## Documentation
-The project contains 4 subfolders (src, intel, bin, benchmarks), where /src folder holds the code, /intel folder contains models, /bin folder contains the example video file and /benchmarks folder contains the graphs taken out of benchmarks tests.
+The project contains 5 subfolders (src, intel, bin, benchmarks, env), where /src folder holds the code, /intel folder contains models, /bin folder contains the example video file, /benchmarks folder contains the graphs taken out of benchmarks tests and /env - virtual environment setups.
 The main script is maintained in main.py file, whereas the classes to inference the models in model_ prefixed files.
 Two additional classes - input_feeder.py and mouse_controller.py provide additional handling on the batch feed and mouse manipulation respectively.
 The root directory contains README.md and requirement.txt files which should help with the required installations and project run.